ash-project/ash/documentation/home.md

 # Ash Framework Documentation

-Welcome to the Ash Framework documentation!
+Welcome!
 Here you will find everything you need to know to get started with and use Ash.

 ## Dive In